Command Performance (radio series)

 Command Performance was a radio program which originally aired between 1942 and 1949.
-The program was broadcast on the Armed Forces Radio Network (AFRS) and transmitted by shortwave to overseas troops—but with few exceptions since it was not broadcast over domestic U.S. radio stations.
+The program was broadcast on the Armed Forces Radio Network (AFRS) and transmitted by shortwave to overseas troops — but with few exceptions, it was not broadcast over domestic U.S. radio stations.

 Background

 Most episodes of the program were produced before an audience in the Vine Street Playhouse in Hollywood, California, and recorded via electrical transcription.
-The weekly listening audience was estimated to be at 95.5 million.
+In 1949, the weekly listening audience was estimated to be 95.5 million soldiers and civilians.

 Troops sent in requests for a particular performer or program to appear, and they also suggested unusual ideas for music, sketches, or sounds from home on the program, such as: "Ann Miller tap dancing in military boots"; "a sigh from Carole Landis" or Lucille Ball; "foghorns on San Francisco Bay"; "Errol Flynn taking a shower"; "a slot machine delivering the jackpot" and "Bing Crosby mixing a bourbon and soda for Bob Hope".
 Top performers of the day were Bing Crosby, Jack Benny, Frank Sinatra, Bob Hope, Fred Allen, Ginger Rogers, Judy Garland, Lena Horne and The Andrews Sisters.

-The first Command Performance was broadcast on March 1, 1942, almost exactly three months after the bombing of Pearl Harbor.
+The first Command Performance was broadcast on March 1, 1942, almost three months after the bombing of Pearl Harbor.
 It was produced under the aegis of the Office of War Information and its success paved the way for the creation of the Armed Forces Radio Service in May 1942.
 Time magazine described Command Performance as being "the best wartime program in America".
 However, very few listeners in the United States ever heard it.
 The only program accessible to the general audience was the Christmas Eve Command Performance of 1942.
 Variety magazine commented on this saying:

 The War Department on Christmas Eve gave domestic listeners their first taste of a series that had been going out to the Armed Forces on short-wave for 43 consecutive weeks.
 The purpose of the special occasion as Elmer Davis, Office of War Information chief, expressed it in a foreword to the show, was to forge a link between the servicemen abroad and the folks on the Home Front.
 A recorded version of the show was short-waved, all over the world, the next day… Hope emceed, tossed off a monologue and cross-fired with Crosby.
 A special treat in the vocal department was the version of "Basin Street Blues" that came out of the tonsil partnership of Bing Crosby and The Charioteers."

 Variety also observed that “sometimes the language on these shows is just a little more robust than is passed by standard broadcasting stations.
 Jack Benny, as we recall, last Sunday night encouraged our fighting men to ‘give ’em hell.'”